CAFAudit/audit-service/docs/pages/en-us/Architecture.md

 1. Setting up your application for Auditing requires defining an audit event definition XML file.
 The file is used for the generation of the client-side audit library.
 2. Using the `caf-audit-maven-plugin`, the client-side Java library is generated from the audit event definition XML file.
 3. The audited application makes calls to the generated client-side library to send audit events to Elasticsearch.
-An Audit event is stored in the index belonging to the tenant that made the call.
-In other words, audit events are stored per tenant within Elasticsearch.
+An Audit event is stored in the tenant index belonging to the application that made the call.

 ### Audit Event Definition File